Memory implantation: Research with children

 In 1998 Herrmann and Yoder published an article arguing for the cessation of memory implantation research with children.
 The criticisms referred to several studies investigating the suggestibility of children written by Ceci and colleagues.
-Herrmann and Yoer argue that the methods used can have negative implications for the children used such as lessen their respect for authority, be damaging for their concept of self (feel incompetent when it is pointed out that their memories are wrong) and cause stress.
+Herrmann and Yoder argue that the methods used can have negative implications for the children used such as lessen their respect for authority, be damaging for their concept of self (feel incompetent when it is pointed out that their memories are wrong) and cause stress.

 This article created much debate and several commentaries to the article were published in the same June edition of the journal Applied Cognitive Psychology together with the original article.
 One of these was written by Ceci, Bruck and Loftus who disagree with the statements in Herrmann and Yoder's article.
 According to these authors there is no evidence that any children have been harmed in a memory implantation study and until such evidence exists there is no reason to stop using these techniques with children as long as it produces good research.

 Ornstein and Gordon also replied to Herrmann and Yoder's article saying that although people conducting research with children have an ethical responsibility there is much to be gained from memory implantation research and the benefits outweigh the potential risk for children involved.

 Another commentary written by Goodman, Quas and Redlich argues that there is reason to believe that children in general enjoy participating in false memory studies and that the benefits of these studies for research into eyewitness memory are many.
 They also refer to several cases where memory implantation studies have been cited in court and contributed to convictions being overturned.

 Thompson and Jackson propose a modified version of the suggestions from Herrmann and Yoder and say that methods for being more ethically aware when doing research with children have to be developed.
 Also Westcott agrees with the general concerns about researchers having to take extra care when working with children.

 In their responding article to all the commentaries Yoder and Herrmann again question whether memory implantation research with children is necessary and conclude that ethical guidelines should be put in place by Society for Applied Research in Memory and Cognition (SARMAC).
 Although all the researchers involved in these commentaries from this issue of Applied Cognitive Psychology put forward different arguments, the general consensus was that doing research with children calls for extra care and the benefits from the research must outweigh potential risk to the participating children.